 - Insanity existing for 2 years prior to the commencement of the action

-Valid reasons for an annulment in Nevada, however, are by contrast very broad, though you must be specific when explaining the valid reason, meaning there are many causes that are eligible, but specific details must be included in a complaint for annulment.
-For example, Want of Understanding is valid under NRS 125.330, however you must state in the complaint for annulment why there was a want of understanding at the time of the marriage, such as one or both parties not being in their right mind to alcohol or drug consumption, or improper dosages of prescriptions drugs that affect mental stability, or severe emotional distress, etc.
+Specific details on the grounds for filing must be included in a complaint for annulment.
+For example, Want of Understanding is valid under NRS 125.330, however you must state in the complaint for annulment why there was a want of understanding at the time of the marriage, such as one or both parties not being in their right mind due to alcohol or drug consumption, or improper dosages of prescriptions drugs that affect mental stability, or severe emotional distress, etc.

 The exact reason must be proven, mainly in cases where fraud is claimed.
 Valid reasons essentially fall into the following categories, which can be found in the Nevada Revised Statutes: